pusher/tutorials/README.md

 # tutorials
-Tutorial code snippets used in pusher.com/tutorials
+This is where we keep repos with code snippets used in pusher.com/tutorials